New Mexico: Arts and entertainment

-Local production companies have received coverage in local, national, and international publications.
-Meow Wolf, an artist collective that began in Santa Fe, has involved leading creatives such as George R. R. Martin and Matt King, and has expanded throughout the Southwest, including Colorado, Nevada, and Texas.
-It is also the first B Corporation in the entertainment industry.
-Video production team Cliffdweller Digital, located in Rio Rancho, is best known for the New Mexico True Television travel series and has received numerous Emmy Awards several years in a row.
-The studio Heaven Sent Gaming in Albuquerque has produced a multimedia fictional universe, along with a New Mexico Cultural Encyclopedia & Lexicon and aywv.art & entertainment journal; their computer science and folklore research has been referenced by universities and media outlets.
-Blackout Theatre is a theatrical troupe from Albuquerque with numerous recognizable productions; their character skits Lynette LaBurqueña, played by actress Lauren Poole, has been used to advertise the New Mexico State Fair and as an educational device for New Mexico's English dialect at the University of New Mexico.

 Country music record labels have a presence in the state, following the former success of Warner Western.
-During the 1950s to 1960s, Glen Campbell, The Champs, Johnny Duncan, Carolyn Hester, Al Hurricane, Waylon Jennings, Eddie Reeves, and J. D. Souther recorded on equipment by Norman Petty at Clovis.
+During the 1950s to 1960s, Glen Campbell, The Champs, Johnny Duncan, Carolyn Hester, Al Hurricane, Waylon Jennings, Eddie Reeves, and JD Souther recorded on equipment by Norman Petty at Clovis.
 Norman Petty's recording studio was a part of the rock and roll and rockabilly movement of the 1950s, with the distinctive "Route 66 Rockabilly" stylings of Buddy Holly and The Fireballs.
 Albuquerque has been referred to as the "Chicano Nashville" due to the popularity of regional Mexican and Western music artists from the region.
 A heritage style of country music, called New Mexico music, is widely popular throughout the southwestern U.S.; outlets for these artists include the radio station KANW, Los 15 Grandes de Nuevo México music awards, and Al Hurricane Jr. hosts Hurricane Fest to honor his father's music legacy.